 Or rather, what is left of it.

 This is not a proud, uniform army.
-It is a warhost made from survivors.

 When the Gate fell for a second time and Byland burned, the kingdom’s armies were broken.
-Those who survived were scattered across the frontier, while the land they had once guarded became the bloodiest front line in the Circle.
-What remains is not a formal army, but a hard-bitten mix of riders, fyrd, archers, camp followers, shepherds, foreign sellswords, and grim officials still trying to keep the Kingdom of Byland alive in more than name.
+The survivors were scattered across the frontier, while the land they had once guarded became the bloodiest front line in the Circle.

 They are not fighting because victory feels close.